aishmanisha/aishmanisha/README.md

 - 👋 Hi, I’m @aishmanisha
 - 🌱 Building Tech Products at r3
-- 🦄 My super strengths are delivering innovative solutions, fostering stakeholder engagement, and leading high-performing teams
+- 🦄 Delivering innovative solutions, fostering stakeholder engagement, and leading high-performing teams

 <!---
 aishmanisha/aishmanisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.